FarhanFDK/Simple-CMS/README.md

 # Simple-CMS
-A simple CMS with tailwind framework.
+A simple CMS with tailwind framework.Its free to use!